 Clinical signs, severity of disease, and mortality rates vary depending on AI virus strain and host species.

-These AI viruses typically produce respiratory signs such as sneezing, coughing, ocular and nasal discharge, and swollen infraorbital sinuses in poultry.
+LP AI viruses typically produce respiratory signs such as sneezing, coughing, ocular and nasal discharge, and swollen infraorbital sinuses in poultry.
 Sinusitis is common in domestic ducks, quail, and turkeys.
 Lesions in the respiratory tract typically include congestion and inflammation of the trachea and lungs.
 In layers and breeders, there may be decreased egg production or fertility, ova rupture (evident as yolk in the abdominal cavity) or involution, or mucosal edema and inflammatory exudates in the lumen of the oviduct.
 A few layer and breeder chickens may have acute renal failure and visceral urate deposition (visceral gout).
 The morbidity and mortality is usually low unless accompanied by secondary bacterial or viral infections or aggravated by environmental stressors.
+Sporadic infections by any subtype of LP AI viruses can occur, but H9N2 LP AI is common in poultry in Asia, the Middle East, and North Africa.

-Even in the absence of secondary pathogens, HP viruses cause severe, systemic disease with high mortality in chickens, turkeys, and other gallinaceous poultry.
+Even in the absence of secondary pathogens, HP AI viruses cause severe, systemic disease with high mortality in chickens, turkeys, and other gallinaceous poultry; mortality can be as high as 100% in a few days.
 In peracute cases, clinical signs or gross lesions may be lacking before death.
 However, in acute cases, lesions may include cyanosis and edema of the head, comb, wattle, and snood (turkey); edema and red discoloration of the shanks and feet due to subcutaneous ecchymotic hemorrhages; petechial hemorrhages on visceral organs and in muscles; and blood-tinged oral and nasal discharges.
 In severely affected birds, greenish diarrhea is common.
 Birds that survive the peracute infection may develop CNS involvement evident as torticollis, opisthotonos, incoordination, paralysis, and drooping wings.
 The location and severity of microscopic lesions are highly variable and may consist of edema, hemorrhage, and necrosis in parenchymal cells of multiple visceral organs, skin, and CNS.

-LP and HP AI viruses can be readily isolated from tracheal and cloacal swabs, and HP AI viruses from many internal organs.
-AI viruses grow well in the allantoic sac of embryonating chicken eggs and agglutinate RBC.
+LP and HP AI viruses can be readily isolated from oropharyngeal and cloacal swabs, and HP AI viruses from many internal organs.
+AI viruses grow well in the allantoic sac of 9- to 11-day-old embryonating chicken eggs, and they agglutinate RBCs.
 The hemagglutination is not inhibited by Newcastle disease or other paramyxoviral antiserum.
-AI viruses are identified by demonstrating the presence of 1) influenza A matrix or nucleoprotein antigens using AGID or other suitable immunoassays, or 2) viral RNA using an influenza A-specific reverse transcriptase-PCR test.
+AI viruses are identified by demonstrating the presence of 1) influenza A matrix or nucleoprotein antigens using AGID or other suitable immunoassays, or 2) viral RNA using an influenza A–specific reverse transcriptase-PCR test.

 Prevention and Treatment

-Avian influenza viruses exhibit host adaptation to birds.
-Human infections have occurred, usually as isolated, rare individual cases.
-Most human cases have originated from infection with Eurasian H5N1 HP AI virus.
-The first 18 cases occurred in Hong Kong during 1997, with total accumulative human cases in Asia and Africa by mid-2009 of 408 cases, of which 240 were fatal.
+AI viruses exhibit host adaptation to birds.
+Human infections have occurred, usually as isolated, rare, individual cases.
+Most human cases have originated from infection with Eurasian H5N1 HP AI virus and, most recently, Chinese H7N9 LP AI virus.
+The total accumulated human cases of H5N1 HP AI virus in Asia and Africa from 2003–2013 is 648, of which 384 were fatal.
 The primary risk factor for human infection has been direct contact with live or dead infected poultry, but a few cases have resulted from consumption of uncooked poultry products, defeathering of infected wild swans, or close contact with human cases.
 Respiratory infection has been the most frequent presentation of human H5N1 cases.
-Conjunctivitis was the most frequent symptom with human cases of H7N7 HP AI virus infection in the Netherlands during 2003.
+For H7N9 LP AI, total accumulated human cases in China for 2013 is 137, of which 45 were fatal.
+Most cases had exposure risk to live-poultry markets.
+Conjunctivitis was the most frequent symptom in human cases of H7N7 HP AI virus infection in the Netherlands during 2003, with 89 confirmed cases and 1 fatality.
+Other HP AI viruses and all LP AI viruses have produced very rare or no human infections.